cloudant-labs/fron/README.md

 Receive Protocol
 ---

-A Fron receiver reads frames off the connection to reconstruct JSON messages that can then be handled by the application.
-This basically means that a Fron receiver will have some sort of associative container that holds all partially received messages which can then are then combined and returned as JSON messages.
+A Fron receiver reads frames off the connection to reconstruct binary messages that can then be handled by the application.
+This basically means that a Fron receiver will have some sort of associative container that holds all partially received message fragments which are then combined and returned as the original binary message.

 In pseudo code that might look something like such: